 Athletics' Stephen Piscotty: Back in action

-Piscotty (illness) is starting in right field and batting sixth Tuesday against the Giants.
+Piscotty (ankle) is starting in right field and batting seventh Tuesday against the Yankees, Susan Slusser of the San Francisco Chronicle reports.

-Piscotty was held out of Sunday's action while dealing with the flu, but following Monday's team off day, he's returned to the starting nine.
-He's hitting .320 with two homers and five RBI over seven games in August.
+Piscotty missed the last three contests due to a right ankle injury, but as expected, he'll rejoin the starting nine for Tuesday's series opener.
+He's slashing .246/.309/.405 with 12 homers and 41 RBI over 88 games this season for Oakland.

 More News